rob-bl8ke/llm-dev-container/README.md

 ## 📦 Daily Development

 Using `docker compose down` is quite destructive to use often because of the length of time it takes to do a `docker compose up`.
-Better to stop the enviironment and restart it again until you have to clean up resources.
+Better to stop the environment and restart it again until you have to clean up resources.

 ```bash
 docker compose stop